alex314159/react-table-vega-template/README.md

 ## The problem

 Analysing data is great, but at some point you need to display it.
 Tables and charts are the natural way.
 Unfortunately I found the tooling in Clojurescript quite painful.
-This is an attempt at providing a clean template.
+This is an attempt at providing a clean template and some convenience functions.

 ## The tooling

 For table data we are using react-table v6 https://github.com/tannerlinsley/react-table/tree/v6.
 The current version is v7 but it is basically a completely different package and paradigm.
 Version 6 is battle tested, with plenty of documentation and examples online.
-The code has a bunch of examples / gotchas.
+The code has a bunch of examples, gotchas, and a few useful functions for filtering and formatting data.

 For charts we are using vega through https://github.com/metasoarous/oz/.
 The code has some examples but it is all better covered in the Vega website https://vega.github.io/vega-lite/.